digimakergo/digimaker/doc/goal.md

 ------------
-There should be a flexible&powerful query api that you can query once and get what you need. eg. simple ones:
+There should be a flexible&powerful query api that you can query once and get what you need. eg.

+Simple ones:
   /content/<id> you get content /content/list/<location_id> you get list of contents

 complex one(like union): get name, id, created from article and files in recent one week /query/select/name,id,created/from/article,file/where/created>10

 Should we support a query language(like Doctrine's DQL) or json like( { "select": "" } ).
 It all depends on application.
 Normally if it's not difficult query, url should be good enough.